CyberGDanie/Cybersecurity-Projects/README.md

 - [License](#license)

 ## Overview
-The purpose of this repository is to showcase the my Homelab projects serving as a knowledge source and reference guide.
+The purpose of this repository is to showcase my Homelab projects serving as a knowledge source and reference guide.
 ## Projects
 - **Project 1**: Building and configuring a Firewall.

 ## Setup Instructions

-Project: Building and configuring a Firewall.
+**Project: Building and configuring a Firewall.

-Requirements: Ubuntu Virtual Machine and Kali Linux VM.
+**

-Setting up Uncomplicated Firewall.
+**Setting up Uncomplicated Firewall**.

 1. Updated Ubuntu and Kali Linux Systems